 All regional projects must be consistent with this RTP.
 While projects funded with regional revenues are selected by the MCTC (subject to CTC approval), many other funding sources are highly competitive and outside the Commission's authority.
-Many such funds are awarded through statewide competition with exacting criteria, often quantitatively defined by factors such as affected population, traffic volume, or number of accidents.
-Thus, it may not be reasonable or prudent to expect funding from certain programs to be awarded to the Modoc County region.
+Many of these funds are awarded through statewide or nationwide competition with exacting criteria, often quantitatively defined by factors such as affected population, traffic volume, or number of accidents.
+It may not be reasonable or prudent to expect funding from certain programs to be awarded to the Modoc County region.